WladimirW/netnei/tutorial/step_0/README.md

 ```

 This function asks in which mode to work.
 This is done by accessing the 'mode' variable.
 As our 'mode' doesn't change yet the function will only operate in "URL" mode for now.
 The URL to our test image is stored in 'jsonData'.
 It uses the following syntax: {"url": URLOfImage}.
 This will be the whole body of our request and only contains the address of the image, that needs to be analyzed by the Azure Cloud.
 We also log several exceptions and an error, if they occur.
-As you can see the syntax for log entires is loggerMain.loglevel('message'). loggerMain is the name of our logger and loglevel is the level at which to log the message. debug is the least important level. debug log entries only show with default logging level = DEBUG.
+As you can see the syntax for log entries is loggerMain.loglevel('message'). loggerMain is the name of our logger and loglevel is the level at which to log the message. debug is the least important level. debug log entries only show with logging level = DEBUG.
 The logging levels with increasing importance are: **DEBUG, INFO, WARNING, ERROR, CRITICAL**
 Now that were done with the request, we need to do something with the response.
 In the next tutorial step, we will actively use the information, for now we will only log it to the console.
 To do this we first add the following code **above the previous code, at the end of our function**: